atc-project/atomic-threat-coverage/README.md

 </details>

 <br>
-This entity needed to explain SIEM/LM/Data Engineering teams what kind of data they could expect to receive/collect (sample).
+This entity expected to explain SIEM/LM/Data Engineering teams what kind of data they could expect to receive/collect (sample).
 Detailed description of data type (platform/type/channel) needed for proper calculation of mappings with Detection Rules and general description.
 List of fields also needed for calculation of mappings and for list in analytics, so in case of triage/incident response (identification stage) analytics could easily define where they could find some specific data type (like domain name, username, hash etc).

 #### Logging Policies